1tspfreshly chopped cilantro or ⅓ tsp dried cilantro

 Ready?
 Let’s GO!

 Bacon: Separate uncooked bacon slices and roll into individual pinwheels.
-Place on cookie sheet in freezer to freeze bacon slices.
-Place in sealable freezer bag or container.
+Place on cookie sheet in the freezer to freeze bacon slices.
+Place in a sealable freezer bag or container.
 The frozen slices can then be used in the portions desired.

 Berries: If you purchase fresh berries, the leftovers can be stored in the freezer.
-Spread in a single layer on a cookie sheet and place in freezer until solid.
-Place in sealable freezer bag and store in the freezer for use in recipes that call for mashed or pureed berries.
+Spread in a single layer on a cookie sheet and place in the freezer until solid.
+Place in a sealable freezer bag and store in the freezer for use in recipes that call for mashed or pureed berries.

 Broccoli: Check the produce department of your local grocery store for pre-cut broccoli florets to avoid having to buy an entire head.
-Frozen broccoli florets would also work in cooked recipe.
+Frozen broccoli florets would also work in a cooked recipe.

-Butternut Squash: Fresh peeled and cubed butternut squash can be purchased in the produce department of the grocery store, making you life just a little bit easier.
+Butternut Squash: Fresh peeled and cubed butternut squash can be purchased in the produce department of the grocery store, making your life just a little bit easier.
 Frozen butternut squash can also be used in most recipes.

 Burgers: Shape ground meat into 4 oz patties.
-Place burgers on a cookie sheet and place in freezer until frozen.
+Place burgers on a cookie sheet and place in the freezer until frozen.
 Put individually into sealable sandwich bags and then into a sealable freezer bag or freezer container.
 The rolls can also be frozen in the same manner.